 Welcome Taxis offer a pre-booked taxi service.
 Take a look here: Welcome Mykonos Taxis.

-During the height of the tourist season, there may be up to 3 ferries per day from Mykonos to Andros.
-These ferries to Andros from Mykonos are operated by Fast Ferries and Golden Star Ferries.
+During the height of the tourist season, there may be up to 4 ferries per day from Mykonos to Andros.
+These ferries to Andros from Mykonos are operated by Fast Ferries, SeaJets, and Golden Star Ferries.

-I find that Ferryhopper is a good website to use to book ferry tickets online.
+I find that Ferryhopper is a good website to use to look at timetables and to book ferry tickets online.
 You could also use a local travel agency in Mykonos if you choose, however if you are traveling in the busy summer months, don't leave it until the last minute.

 Ferries to Andros from Mykonos